HomeLatest NewsTelecomIndia pitches $25 billion telecom component manufacturing opportunity to global industry

 Preferred Source of Google

-Visakhapatnam — The government has called on companies to expand telecom component manufacturing in India, stating that the sector presents an investment opportunity worth $25 billion.
+Visakhapatnam — The government has called on global companies to expand telecom component manufacturing in India, stating that the sector presents an investment opportunity worth $25 billion.

 The Minister said the government is focusing on creating a favourable environment for telecom and electronics manufacturing and is prepared to support new investment proposals through faster clearances.